developer-mp/crm/README.md

-# Console (in development)
+# CRM (in development)

-Console is a CRM web application based on content and settings defined in JSON files.
+This is a CRM web application based on content and settings defined in JSON files.
 This approach allows modifying the application content without touching the codebase.

 ## Features